-The ISPMT Function is categorized under Financial functions.
+The ISPMT Function is categorized under Excel Financial functions.
 The function will calculate the interest paid during a specific period of Investment.

-ISPMT is useful to a financial analyst as it helps predict interest payments while preparing revenue forecasts, annual budgets, etc. For example, if a business takes out a loan and we need to know how much interest would be paid in a particular period.
+ISPMT is useful to a financial analyst as it helps predict interest payments while preparing revenue forecasts, annual budgets, etc. For example, suppose a business takes out a loan and we need to know how much interest would be paid in a particular period.
 Using the ISPMT function, we can find out the interest due in the future.

 The ISPMT function uses the following arguments:

 Rate (required argument) – This is the interest rate on the investment or loan.

 Per (required argument) – This is the period for which we want to calculate the interest.
 It must be an integer between 1 and nper.